This article was updated on Oct. 4, 2018.

 The State of Workplace Training in America

-According to the 2014 Training Industry Report from Training magazine, the annual training budgets of U.S. small businesses totaled an average of $308,000 in 2014, with retail and wholesale spending more than half a million dollars.
-Approximately $1,200 was spent per employee.
+According to the 2017 Training Industry Report from Training magazine, the annual training budgets of U.S. small businesses totaled an average of $1 million in 2017.
+Approximately $1,886 was spent per employee.
 While this report defines small businesses as those with at least 100 employees, this data can still be valuable to smaller businesses.
-Companies are increasingly interested in developing learning and training programs that produce both job behavior outcomes, organizational results and longer tenure periods.
+Organizations are increasingly interested in developing learning and training programs that produce both job behavior outcomes, organizational results and longer tenure periods.

 Hidden Employee Training Costs

-The Society for Human Resource Management describes some hidden costs of training new employees that business owners should watch out for.
-These include the costs of both the supervisor and employee's time during on-the-job training; instruction materials, equipment and time for formal training; and the cost of a mentor's time, if a mentoring system is in place.
+There can be hidden costs of training new employees that business owners should watch out for.
+These include the costs of instruction materials, equipment and time for formal training, and the cost of a mentor's time, if a mentoring system is in place.
 Other hidden costs include a loss of productivity until the new hire masters the job and the cost of time and travel for employees to network and collaborate.

 Cost Breakdown of New Hire Training Needs